25 Amazing Navy Pier Chicago Attractions and Things To Do

 How much does it cost to ride the Ferris wheel at Navy Pier?

-Tickets to ride the Centennial Wheel are $18.
+Get current pricing and tickets to ride the Centennial Wheel here.

 What else is there to do near Navy Pier?

-Navy Pier is just east of the Magnificent Mile.
-It’s near Chicago’s Museum Campus as well as Grant Park.
+Navy Pier is just east of the Magnificent Mile, which is known for shopping, but it also has several museums and restaurants.
+It’s also near Chicago’s Museum Campus as well as Grant Park.

 Is Navy Pier indoors?